Lost (2001 TV series)

 Lost is a reality television show screened in the United States and United Kingdom in late 2001.
-It was a game show in a race format where teams raced around the world with few or no resources.
+It is a race format where teams are placed around the world with few or no resources and have to travel their way back to a "finish line" location.

 Premise

 The premise was similar to The Amazing Race, except the three two-member teams knew only the final destination (thousands of miles away) and were given only a backpack full of clothes and other essentials.
-In addition, team members were not acquainted with one another prior to the show, and were assigned to teams.
+In addition, team members were not acquainted with one another prior to the show and were assigned to teams.
 Contestants were blindfolded and dropped off with a single camera person in a remote location of an unknown country to find their way back to their home country.

-U.S. version
+American version

-The U.S. version of the show was produced by Conaco, a production company owned by Conan O'Brien.
+The American version of the show was produced by Conaco, a production company owned by Conan O'Brien.
 Sports broadcaster Al Trautwig was the narrator.

 Format

 Teams were given no money until they managed to figure out what country they were in.
 During the first set, the teams were abandoned in Mongolia.
 In the second set, the teams were abandoned in Bolivia.
 It was revealed in the second set that there was more to the show than just getting to the destination.
 The contestants had to go back via a particular island, making the quest more arbitrary.
 The first team to reach the U.S. finish line at the Statue of Liberty in New York City would split U.S. $200,000.